-In June 2017 Starpharma sold its agrochemicals and Priostar® business (Starpharma Agrochemicals) for \$35 million to Agrium Inc (NYSE: AGU, TSE: AGU), one of the largest agribusinesses in the world with a market capitalisation of ~US\$13 billion and 1,500 retail outlets globally.
-Starpharma Agrochemicals was comprised of key patents and technical know-how, and a small number of Starpharma staff dedicated solely to Priostar® dendrimers and the agrochemicals
+In June 2017 Starpharma sold its agrochemicals and Priostar[®] business (Starpharma Agrochemicals) for \$35 million to Agrium Inc (NYSE: AGU, TSE: AGU), one of the largest agribusinesses in the world with a market capitalisation of ~US\$13 billion and 1,500 retail outlets globally.
+Starpharma Agrochemicals was comprised of key patents and technical know-how, and a small number of Starpharma staff dedicated solely to Priostar[®] dendrimers and the agrochemicals operations.

-The Priostar® technology was proven to yield numerous benefits including better weed control capabilities, formulation stability and reduced environmental impacts.
-This transaction is consistent with the Company's deliberate strategy to develop and monetise the Priostar® intellectual property associated with Starpharma Agrochemicals via an established market facing third party with a significant global presence in the sector.
+The Priostar[®] technology was proven to yield numerous benefits including better weed control capabilities, formulation stability and reduced environmental impacts.
+This transaction is consistent with the Company's deliberate strategy to develop and monetise the Priostar[®] intellectual property associated with Starpharma Agrochemicals via an established market facing third party with a significant global presence in the sector.

 Importantly the sale does not impact Starpharma's IP in the VivaGel® and DEP® portfolios.
 The sale of Starpharma Agrochemicals enables the Company to focus resources and activities on its core pharmaceutical development programs, and proceeds from the sale place the Company in an excellent financial position to expand and accelerate the development of its internal DEP® programs.
+The sale of Starpharma Agrochemicals is an exciting milestone for the Company and places Starpharma in an excellent financial position to expand and accelerate the development of its internal DEP[®] programs, and increase shareholder value through its pharmaceutical portfolio.